jfrog/SwampUp2022/SUP016-Automate_everything_with_the_JFrog_CLI/lab-0/README.md

 # LAB 0

 ### Prerequisites
-- Make sure JFrog CLI is installed on your machine by running `jf -v`
+- JFrog CLI is installed on your machine by running `jf -v`

 ### Setup JFrog CLI
 - Checkout all ``jf`` configs ``jf config show``